Kotlin/kotlinx.serialization/docs-website/topics/serialization.md

 ## Supported serialization types

-Kotlin serialization supports a variety of built-in types, including all primitive types and composite types from the Kotlin standard library like the `List` type.
+Kotlin serialization supports a variety of built-in types, including all primitive types and most composite types from the Kotlin standard library like the `List` type.
 For more information, see [Serialize built-in types](serialization-serialize-builtin-types.md).

-> Not all types from the Kotlin standard library are serializable.
-In particular, [ranges](ranges.md) and the [`Regex`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/) class are not serializable at the moment.
-> Support for their serialization may be added in the future.
->
-{style="note"}

 Additionally, classes annotated with `@Serializable` are fully supported for serialization, enabling the conversion of class instances to and from formats like JSON.
 For more information, see [Serialize classes](serialization-customization-options.md).